How Much Does LASIK Cost?

 Don’t rub or touch your eyes for the first month after LASIK to avoid disturbing the corneal flap.
 Keep chemicals and soap away from your eyes and avoid contaminated water, such as hot tubs, pools, lakes and oceans.
 Avoid wearing eye makeup and contact sports.

-Why Choose Eye Doctors at St. Michael’s Eye & Laser Institute
+Why Choose St. Michael’s Eye & Laser Institute

 Our Ophthalmologists and experienced team in the Tampa Bay area are proud to have helped countless people achieve better vision since 1961.
 We are a three-generation, family-owned business devoted to patient safety and high-quality care.
 Our LASIK vision correction procedures maintain a 100% success rate.
 Our eye doctors, technicians and office personnel believe in individualized, compassionate care and offer a welcoming environment for every visit.